- Identify personal views and meaning of families.

 How are Families Viewed Today?
 Introducing Family-Centered Practice

-When considering family-centered practice, you are viewing infants and toddlers as part of a larger system; you are viewing family members as a whole.
+When considering family-centered practice, you are viewing school-age children and youth as part of a larger system; you are viewing family members as a whole.
 You become aware of and sensitive to the interactions and relationships taking place within the family, as well as outside interactions and supports that affect them.
 In an effort to maintain relationships and to work effectively together, you learn, respect and understand characteristics of each family and its support system.
 You can also consider the characteristics and stressors of families which may affect their involvement.
 What affects one family member can affect all family members.
 A family is a system in which no one member can be viewed in isolation.

 Families are the most important decision-makers in a child's life.

 Families are unique and their differences enrich our programs.